Domain Objects

 This chapter gave names to the values in the system.
 A token id is not a model dimension, logits are not probabilities, and a training set is not just any vector of pairs.
 Each type marks a stage where raw storage becomes a meaningful object.

-The next chapter adds arrows between those objects.
+The next chapter, Morphism and Composition, adds arrows between those objects.
 Once the arrows exist, the book can talk about identity, composition, and repeated transformations without falling back to loose wiring conventions.

 Further Reading